mjsir911/CrowdNet/docs/README.md

     # or
     network.function_train(func, iterations)

-The network is dumb as rocks but it can work logic gates pretty well!
+The network is dumb as rocks but it can work logic gates(100%) & 4 bit division(93%) pretty well!

 ### Prerequisities

 _**[Python3](https://www.python.org/download/releases/3.0/)**_

+virtualenv

     pip3 install virtualenv